Skip to main content

 n 2021, the Oregon Legislature passed Senate Bill 732 (ORS 329.711) and amended Oregon Revised Statutes 328.542 and 329.095.
 SB 732 requires each school district to establish what in statute is described as an ā€˜ā€™educational education advisory committee’’ and for this guidance will be referred to as a District Equity Committee (DEC).

-ODE has released new guidance to support implementation of SB 732.
+ODE released new guidance to support implementation of SB 732.
 District Equity Committees are meant to help school leaders identify what helps or hinders the success of students who Oregon’s educational systems have historically excluded, impacted, marginalized, or underserved.
 They are intended to advise school boards and superintendents on the educational impacts of policy decisions, the larger district-wide climate, issues impacting underserved student groups, and additional topics necessary to fully elevate student experience and community voice.

 This bill and guidance have benefited from efforts, inputs and partnership with statewide equity leaders, rural school leaders, COSA, OSBA, and the Oregon State Board of Education.